saieva/saieva.github.io/_posts/2022-11-15-Solving-the-Jane-Street-Software-Engineering-Mock-Interview-Problem.markdown

 With that data structure a recursive solution seemed possible, meaning to convert from meters to inches would require a conversion through feet: 1 meter = (3.28 feet/meter * 12 inches/foot).

-There are two other properties of the facts worth noting:
+There are two other properties about facts worth noting:

 - Each fact has an implied unit of one:
   - 1 meter = 3.28 feet.
   - 1 hour = 60 minutes.
-- If we have facts to compute meters-to-inches then we should be able to compute the inverse of inches-to-meters.
+- If we have facts to compute meters-to-inches then we should be able to compute the inverse inches-to-meters.
 So given the fact `["ft", 12, "in"]` we can imply an inch is 1/12th of a foot or `["in", 1/12, "ft"]`.

 I decided to include the definition of facts in the constructor of a Python class called `UnitConversion`.
 This approach